edin-m/rs-google-photos-sync/README.md

 Then, cron should take the same.
 In cron mode, it's searching 10 days back and downloading 10 files at a time.
 This can be changed in main.rs
+Duplicate filenames are prefixed with 0_ 1_ 2_ ...